 German Christmas traditions: The thing with the Christmas pickle…

-You might have heard of this “German tradition” to put up a pickle in the Christmas tree.
+You might have heard of a “German tradition” where Germans put up a pickle in the Christmas tree.
 I wrote about this before.
 If you want to find out, if this is a real German Christmas tradition, check out my former post – but be prepared for the truth… 😉